The 10 Best Wii U Games

 video play icon

-This wiki has been updated 26 times since it was first published in January of 2017.
+This wiki has been updated 30 times since it was first published in January of 2017.
 Just because the Wii U only supports games either made by, or created in collaboration with, Nintendo, doesn't mean there aren't some real knock your socks off, in your face, addictive titles that you and your friends will want to play nonstop for hours on end.
 We've forgone food and showers over the last few days of marathon gaming sessions to determine which are the very best.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. The Legend of Zelda: Breath of the Wild